 The Academic Success Centre (ASC) at Vanguard exists to help every student to reach his or her full potential.
-We offer a number of services, at no cost to students, that are designed to help every student achieve success.
+We offer a number of services, many at no cost to students, that are designed to help every student increase their academic skills and achieve success.
 These services include the following:

-- Peer tutoring is available for all students at no cost upon request.
-Tutoring includes time management, research assistance, and proofreading.
-Tutors can be booked using the links provided on the Vanguard College website under Current Students/Academic Success Centre. - An online tutor is also available at etutor@vanguardcollege.com for online students, or those who have sufficiently developed their skills so that they no longer need one-on-one tutoring. - For those students who require it, we provide supports to accommodate special needs including readers and/or scribes to help them through any learning challenges they may have.
+- Writing coaches are available for all students at no cost by drop in or appointment.
+Writing coaches help with research assistance, assignment help, thesis development, proofreading, and writing skill development. - An Academic Strategist is available to help students work through how to best manage their time to lower their stress level and succeed academically.
+The Academic Success Coaches can be booked using the links provided on the Vanguard College website under Current Students/Academic Success Centre. - An online writing coach is also available at academiccoaches@vanguardcollege.com for online students, or those who have sufficiently developed their skills so that they no longer need one-on-one tutoring. - For those students who require it, we provide supports to accommodate special needs including readers and/or scribes to help them through any learning challenges they may have.
 An educational/psychological assessment or doctor's note is required for accommodations. - We are also pleased to consult with students who may have had an Individual Program Plan (IPP) in high school, or who struggle in one or more areas of academics.
-Independent Education Plans are available to students with documented learning needs.
-Please call Vanguard for more information. - If a student requires individualized tutoring, the Academic Success Centre can provide an educational assistant for an additional charge.
+Independent Education Plans care available to students with documented learning needs.
+Please call Vanguard for more information. - If a student requires individualized assistance, the Academic Success Centre can provide an educational assistant for an additional charge.
 Students may be able to apply for disability funding with their province of residence to help pay for these services. - It is the student's responsibility to ensure that all required documentation for funding is completed.
-For those who would like help with the process, please email our Student Finance Administrator at studentfinance@vanguardcollege.com - ASC provides a quiet space for students to come and relax or quietly do homework in a calm peaceful environment.
-Two computers are provided, equipped with a text to voice and a voice to text software.
-These spaces must be booked in advance at academicsuccess@vanguardcollege.com - For more information, email academicsuccess@vanguardcollege.com
+For those who would like help with the process, please email our Student Finance Administrator at studentfinance@vanguardcollege.com - The ASC provides a quiet space for students to come and relax or quietly do homework in a calm peaceful environment.
+A computer, equipped with voice to text software is available in the centre, upon request.
+These spaces must be booked in advance at success@vanguardcollege.com (accessible from September 1 to April 30) - For more information, email success@vanguardcollege.com (August 15 to April 30).